CyberSource/cybersource-rest-client-dotnet/README.md

 PM>  Install-Package CyberSource.Rest.Client
 ```

+## IMPORTANT FOR v0.0.1.30, v0.0.1.31, v0.0.1.32

+CyberSource is aware of an issue with these versions of the SDK caused by the tight coupling of the version of RestSharp with the SDK.
+The packaging information has not been updated to reflect the correct constraints for RestSharp.

+**This issue will get resolved from the upcoming version onwards.**

+To resolve the issue in these three versions, run the following command from the Package Manager Console:

+`Install-Package RestSharp -Version 108.0.3`

+You may also want to execute the following command to upgrade the Authentication SDK to the correct version:

+`Install-Package CyberSource.Authentication -Version 0.0.0.16`

 ## Registration & Configuration

 Use of this SDK and the CyberSource APIs requires having an account on our system.
 You can find details of getting a test account and creating your keys [here](https://developer.cybersource.com/api/developer-guides/dita-gettingstarted/registration.html)